tvarit-foggy/grafana.org/content/blog/2019-03-21-booking-dot-com.md

 To sum up: “Every frontend has exactly three pieces of software - [Grafana](https://github.com/grafana/grafana), [Carbon API](https://github.com/bookingcom/carbonapi), and Carbon Zipper (which is included in Carbon API)—and whenever the frontend has a problem, we just deploy a new server that contains these three pieces,” said Smirnov.
 “For the backend side, it’s always [Go Carbon](https://github.com/lomik/go-carbon) with carbonserver enabled inside.
 It’s always a single process, and whenever we run out of disk space or like in rare cases when we hit the limits in terms of capacity, like amount of metrics per second we can receive from the storage side, we deploy a bunch of new servers and do the rebalancing with [buckytools](http://github.com/go-graphite/buckytools).”

-Smirnov, who has left Booking.com, maintains the original [Carbon API project](https://github.com/go-graphite/carbonapi) that he started working on when he was there.
+Smirnov, who has now left Booking.com, maintains the original [Carbon API project](https://github.com/go-graphite/carbonapi) that he started working on when he was there.
 Booking’s current stack can be found at its [github account](https://github.com/bookingcom).
 For more details, check out the [slides](https://www.grafanacon.org/2018/presentations/Vladimir_Smirnov_GrafanaCon_EU_2018.pdf) from his presentation.

 Missed the conference?
 [You can watch the talks here](https://www.grafanacon.org/2019/videos).